zegetech/zegetech.github.io/_posts/2019-11-08-amazing-aliases.md

 >>Eg `please shutdown`

 ### Amazing aliases
-We have compiled a list of commonly used aliases which you can install and get started easily.Check the [github repo](https://github.com/gathuku/bash_alias) to see available aliases and add more.
+We have compiled a list of commonly used aliases that you can install and get started easily.
+Check the [github repo](https://github.com/gathuku/bash_alias) to see available aliases and add more.

 Installation